UDC 633.63+631.82

 O.M.
 Kasynkina, Candidate of Agricultural Sciences, Associate Professor

 Federal State Budgetary Educational Institution of Higher Education “Penza State Agrarian University”, Penza, Russia, tel.
-8(8412) 62-83-73, e-mail: This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+8(8412) 62-83-73, e-mail:

 This article deals with the evaluation of new pea breeding lines.
 Current research is relevant because of less plant protein production.
 Peas, with a high protein content and an optimal amino acid balance, could help to solve that problem.
 The research is devoted to a comprehensive assessment of new pea lines productivity to identify the best varieties for further breeding.
 As a result, after evaluating the new lines across two generations, 19 lines were identified based on the number of beans per plant, forming from 8 to 9 beans; 18 lines – based on the number of seeds per plant, forming from 41 to 50 seeds; 15 lines – based on the number of seeds per plant, yielding between 6.5 and 8.5 g.
 The PP-104, PP-156, and PP-167 lines were observed as most valuable for breeding with high productivity.
 Selected most pea productive lines are intended to use in testing nurseries to develop new high-yielding pea varieties.